fiskaltrust/interface-doc/doc/appendix-at-rksv/data-structures/data-structures.md

 ### Signature Entry

-In addition to the description provided in Chapter <!-- TODO: Chapter reference --> 6.4.5 of the General part, a Signature Entry for Austrian market may contain a FinanzOnline notification, which can be sent back depending on the operating mode.
+In addition to the description provided in the Chapter ["Signature Entry"](../../general/data-structures/data-structures.md#signature-entry) of the General part, a Signature Entry for Austrian market may contain a FinanzOnline notification, which can be sent back depending on the operating mode.
 This is in particular the case for receipts with special functions.

 | **Field Name**      | **Data Type** | **Default Value**<br />**Mandatory Field** | **Description**                                                                                                                                                                       | **Version** |
 |---------------------|---------------|--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|